 It is also important for homeowners to keep in mind that 4G glass door comes with sharper edges.
 In saying this, the material may not be suitable for households with young children.

-3—Factors to Consider Before Making The Final Decision
+3—Before Making The Final Decision

 Before diving deeper into the things we need to consider upon making the final decision, it is important that you have a clear understanding of your needs — consider questions such as: Are you giving your kitchen a facelift, or starting afresh?

 The very first step you should take is deciding the amount you will be spending on all your renovation works.
 The budget allocated will ultimately determine the options available for you.

 As the cost of different materials may differ, the allocated budget for renovation works will remain a big determining factor on the final look of your kitchen.
 Before you proceed to making any decision on what you want, or what must be foregone, figure out what your bottom line looks like.

 3.2—Determine The Desired Look for Your Kitchen

 The appearance of your kitchen cabinet doors will ultimately impact the looks of your kitchen.